mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

-Mapping rockets are a cheap and simple way to obtain an electronic- systems map of an area – and to advertise your own presence to everyone within several kilometres.
-They are sometimes used by prospectors to find magnetic materials and explorers to map out the ruins of an advanced culture by its power conduits but more are commonly used to build an instant picture of every piece of inductively responsive material within 500 metres.
+Mapping rockets are a cheap and simple way to obtain an electronic- systems map of an area – and to advertise your own presence to everyone within several kilometers.
+They are sometimes used by prospectors to find magnetic materials and explorers to map out the ruins of an advanced culture by its power conduits but more are commonly used to build an instant picture of every piece of inductively responsive material within 500 meters.

 The rocket is launched over the target area and explodes, creating a weak electromagnetic pulse.
 Inductive materials such as wiring,